syncfusion-content/maui-toolkit-docs/maui-toolkit/Cartesian-Charts/StackedLine100.md

     ViewModel viewModel = new ViewModel();

-    // Create a LineSeries for the chart StackingLine100Series series1 = new  StackingLine100Series()
+    // Create a StackingLine100Series for the chart StackingLine100Series series1 = new  StackingLine100Series()
     {
         ItemsSource = viewModel.Data1,